 - Private employers in Illinois with 15 or more employees

-- Private employers in Cook County and Chicago with less than 15 employees
+- Private employers in Cook County and Chicago with fewer than 15 employees

 There are exceptions, however.
-Employers in certain job categories can review your conviction history, whether or not it has been sealed.
+Employers in specific job categories can review your conviction history, whether or not it has been sealed.
 Such job categories include:

 - Armed security guards,

 - Carnival workers,

 - School workers.

 Employers in Cook County and Chicago can't ask any criminal history question before the job interview or before a conditional job offer if no interview occurs.
 But they can ask the questions after the conditional offer.